 Having said that, the camera does manage to offer a plethora of buttons on its tiny body.
 For instance, you can quickly access color profiles at the press of a button, or you can access frequent settings such as ISO, white balance, and shutter speed using the “QS” button on the back of the camera.
 Despite the camera being so incredibly small, it still manages to offer a sufficient number of buttons and dials.

 The full-frame sensor in the Sigma fp L produces 61MP files.
 This is remarkable because the only other camera on the market with that kind of resolution is the Sony A7R IV.
 To have that kind of quality in such a tiny camera is incredible.
 Not to mention the fact that this is an L-mount, interchangeable lens camera, which grants a great deal of flexibility when it comes to lens choice.

-Images from the Sigma fp L are highly detailed and offer lots of flexibility.
+Images from our pre-production Sigma fp L are highly detailed and offer lots of flexibility.
 Color profiles in the camera such as the new Power Blue filter help to produce interesting and creative results.
 These profiles are only baked into the JPEGs meaning you still have full control over your raw files.